 Higher doses may lead to side effects over time.
 So your provider will also consider your age and risk factors for side effects.

 U.S. Preventive Services Task Force recommendation summary.
-Statin use for the primary prevention of cardiovascular disease in adults: preventive medication. www.uspreventiveservicestaskforce.org/uspstf/recommendation/statin-use-in-adults-preventive-medication.
-Updated November 2016.
-Accessed February 24, 2020.BACK TO TOP
+Statin use for the primary prevention of cardiovascular disease in adults: preventive medication. www.uspreventiveservicestaskforce.org/uspstf/document/ClinicalSummaryFinal/statin-use-in-adults-preventive-medication.
+Updated November 13, 2016.
+Accessed April 29, 2022.BACK TO TOP

 Review Date: 2/23/2022